- Reykjavík, Iceland

 If you’re feeling even more adventurous, perhaps you’ll treat yourself to an optional paddling excursion (extra cost), an unforgettable opportunity to glide past icebergs and glaciers and capture some photographs from a unique perspective.

-The little village of Igaliku, home to about 30 inhabitants, is Greenland’s oldest sheep-farming settlement.
-It’s a charming place to go ashore, as sheep peacefully graze on the grass, surrounded by bloom-covered rolling valleys and snow-capped mountains.
+The little village of Igaliku, home to about 25 inhabitants, is Greenland’s oldest sheep-farming settlement.
+It’s a charming place to go ashore, as sheep peacefully graze on the grass, surrounded by bloom-covered rolling valleys and tall mountains.
 The area is also known for its storied past, as evidenced by the remarkable red sandstone ruins of the Gardar cathedral (the largest church in Greenland in the Middle Ages) and bishop’s residence, which date back to the early 12th century, when Greenland’s first bishop was appointed.
 Wandering the foundations, excavated in 1926, you’ll get to see a bit of history firsthand as you learn about this interesting relic of the Viking period.
-Together with four other historic farming communities, Igaliku is part of a newly established UNESCO World Heritage Site.
+Together with four other historic farming communities, Igaliku is part of the newly established UNESCO World Heritage Site Kujataa.

 The west coast is home to Nuuk, the charming Greenlandic capital.
 You’ll have time to wander the streets of the historic Old Nuuk neighborhood and see the Hans Egede Church and Hans Egede statue near the waterfront, both named after the missionary who founded the settlement.
 History buffs will want to visit the national museum to view the famous Greenlandic mummies, found under a rock outcrop in 1972 by two brothers who were ptarmigan hunting.

-Sisimiut is another interesting place to go ashore, as there are more sled dogs here than humans.
+Sisimiut is another interesting place to go ashore.
 You’ll have time to wander the town’s historic area, where several 18th-century colonial buildings still stand, including Greenland’s oldest surviving church.
 You’ll also be treated to a traditional kayaking demonstration.
 Experiencing a cultural resurgence, the kayak is a symbol of Greenland and can be traced back over 4,000 years to the Inuit, who used the vessels for hunting and transport.

 Surrounded by sea and mountains, the fishing community of Itilleq (meaning “crossing place”) is situated in a scenic hollow on a small island, about a mile (2 km) above the Arctic Circle.
 Explore traditional wooden houses painted in a rainbow of colors, chat with the locals and join a customary football (soccer) match between visitors and residents, and you’ll be experiencing Itilleq’s famous friendly vibe in no time.